alarner/CodeFriends/notes/000-development-environment/windows.md

         // if you're using powershell, make sure to remove the `--login` below
         shell: '',
     ```
-11. Replace the last line with `shell: 'C:\\Windows\\System32\\bash.exe'`
+11. Replace the last line with `shell: 'C:\\Windows\\System32\\wsl.exe'`
+12. Replace the line that start with shellArgs to look like this:`shellArgs: [],`
-12. Save and close the file.
+13. Save and close the file.
 Close Hyper term and re-open.
-13. Type `ls`.
+14. Type `ls`.
 You should not see an error.

 ### git